jbclements/Granite-Mon-Website/all-years.markdown

 than a challenge, but it doesn't have the same ring to it.

-There's also been some talk of making the Long Island Challenge a benefit for the BlueHillHeritageTrust.
+There's also been some talk of making the Long Island Challenge a benefit for the Blue Hill Heritage Trust.
 Some money went their way last year, but this hasn't yet really taken off.

 ## The Swim Part ##